byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers_revision2.md

    can compare the cost of the same FDS configuration simulated without any radiation, with RadLib, and with the FDS-default model.

-   **FDS simulations were rerun.
-The cost of the FDS simulations relative to the FDS default radiative case is 1, 1.68, and 1.71, for the default, WSGG, and RCSLW, respectively.
-This has been added to the paper with a note that the small difference between the WSGG and RCSLW costs imply that the cost is dominated by the solver rather than the property model.
-The corresponding results plots were updated.**
+   **FDS simulations were rerun along with a case without radiation.
+The computational costs of the simulations relative to the no radiation case is reported.**

 <font color='green'>